sbansal1999/sbansal1999.github.io/src/content/blog/first-week-of-coding-period.md

 ## The first week

-I had some issues figured out on which I could work.One of them was related to the [GitHub Integration](https://zulip.com/integrations/doc/github) and another was related to [GitLab
+I had some issues figured out on which I could work.
+One of them was related to the [GitHub Integration](https://zulip.com/integrations/doc/github) and another was related to [GitLab